14 Crucial Factors Your Homepage Needs [A Detailed Guide]

 - Are you users a little wary and untrusting?
 How can you win them over?
 Will testimonials help?
-Are accreditation important?
+Is accreditation important?
 Will videos of you and your team help them trust you?

-4. What should be your user’s next steps?
+4. What should be your customer’s next steps?

 Based on the items in section #2 above, what do you need your customers to do to accomplish these goals?
 Then combine that with #3, your priorities.

 Prioritize them as you go from top to bottom.
-First priority might be a phone call to schedule an appointment, then maybe your case studies or reviews.
-If you need to focus on a new services, maybe an entire row of content with a photo and a button to ‘Buy Now.’
+The first priority might be a phone call to schedule an appointment, then maybe your case studies or reviews.
+If you need to focus on a new service, maybe an entire row of content with a photo and a button to ‘Buy Now.’

 I know for many customers, a very clear ‘Start Here’ button is helpful for those businesses that might have a complicated sales process.
 Give them simple steps like Step 1, Step 2, Step 3.

 Remember, your website is always evolving.
 What you have now should reflect current goals.
 In 3 or 6 months, do those warrant updates to the homepage?This is why your website is never be finished.
 As your business needs change, your website should reflect that.
 Click To Tweet